lunanfoldomics/evoscope/README.md

-Evoscope: a minimal agent-based multicellular simulation for emergent mesoscopic organization in dissipative environments
 # Evoscope
+a minimal agent-based multicellular simulation for emergent mesoscopic organization in dissipative environments

 **Evoscope** is a minimal agent-based multicellular simulation designed to study how **mesoscopic organization** can emerge from compact intracellular regulatory rules in a **dissipative environment**.